Mastodon

 alkjash · lesswrong.com

 Quite reactionary, and probably written by a younger person, so I don't agree with everything here.
-But it hits on something profound and relatable, and I think back about this essay often.
+But it hits on something emotionally resonant that really stuck in my mind.

 Cargo Cult Science